Addressing Workplace Harassment and Violence

 Eighty-five percent of women have experienced sexual harassment in the workplace, a persistent trend especially prevalent in lucrative industries.
 However, only seven percent of victims report the harassment showing a general distrust and a lack of confidence in traditional grievance handling and reporting processes.

-Sexual harassment and other gender-based violence (GBV) reduce employee satisfaction, morale, and productivity.
+Workplace harassment and violence reduce employee satisfaction, morale, and productivity.
 When sexual harassment occurs within a team, companies lose an estimated $22,500 in productivity per harassed individual.

 However, companies that use survivor-centered approaches and create safe and violence-free workplaces perform better across several business metrics.
 These organizations achieve higher productivity, lower turnover, stronger company brand and reputation, and increased ability to attract and retain top talent.